 Sample Cease and Desist Letter to Prevent Property Boundary Violation

-If a neighbor keeps encroaching onto your property, you can use a cease and desist letter to request them to stop at once or suffer the legal consequences.
+If a neighbor keeps encroaching onto your property, you can use a cease and desist letter to request that they stop at once or suffer the legal consequences.
 However, in most cases, you should probably try to talk to your neighbor first and politely ask them to stay on their own side of the property line.

 Dear ______,

-This letter is in response to your recent encroachments of property boundary on ______(dates).
+This letter is in response to your recent encroachments on a property boundary on ______(dates).

 These acts of property boundary violation include, but are not limited to: